apotitech/Resume-Matcher/README.md

 3. Visit [Qdrant website](https://cloud.qdrant.io/) and create an account.
 4. Get your api key and cluster url.
 5. Now create a yaml file named config.yml in Scripts/Similarity/ folder.
-6. The format for the conifg file should be as below:
+6. The format for the config file should be as below:
     ```yaml
     cohere:
       api_key: cohere_key